Gila Monster

 Appearance:

 The Gila monster is the largest lizard native to the United States.
-They're stout with an elongated body, short limbs, and sharp claws.
+These lizards are stout with an elongated body, short limbs and sharp claws.
 These claws are suited to digging burrows and to dig out other animals' eggs for food.
-Their thick, blunt tails are specially adapted to allow the lizards to store fat for future needs.
-A well-nourished Gila will have a thick, robust tail.
+Their thick, blunt tails are specially adapted to store fat for future needs, and a well-nourished Gila will have a thick, robust tail.
+Male and female lizards look very similar and have few differences to help distinguish them.
+Typically, male Gilas have slightly broader heads and stouter builds, whereas females have narrower heads and pear-shaped bodies.

-Their skin is unique, with individual, round, raised scales that give these lizards a beaded appearance and texture.
+This lizard’s skin is unique, with individual, round, raised scales that give them a beaded appearance and texture.
 Small, bony plates are embedded in their scales.
 Although such protective "bony skin" appears to have been fairly common in dinosaurs, the Gila is one of the few living reptiles with these types of scales.

-These lizards have evolved to fit in well with their surroundings.
+Gila monsters have evolved to fit in well with their surroundings.
 Their colorful, beadlike skin camouflages them in the desert.
-There are extensive color and pattern variations among Gila monsters throughout their range.
-Generally, they're pink, yellow or orange with black reticulated and/or banded patterns.
+Gila colors and patterns vary throughout their range.
+Generally, these lizards are pink, yellow or orange with black reticulated and/or banded patterns.

 Size: